 - Hi, I am Prerna Sangal a seasoned professional with 6 years of cross-functional experience in consultancy and brand management.
 I am also a content writer (@ThatDramaticWriter on Instagram).

-- I am a qualified Chartered Accountant from ICAI (India) and currently a Brand Manager (yes, you heard correctly!) with an FMCG company based out of – Kuala Lumpur, Malaysia.
+- I am a qualified Chartered Accountant from India and a Brand Manager (yes, you heard correctly!) with an FMCG company based out of – Kuala Lumpur, Malaysia.

 - A couple of years ago I took a leap of faith and made a life-changing decision that could either make or break me – I decided to move out of Finance to start a career in Marketing.